NatureServe/inat-nps-download/README.md

   if making maps and you want county lines on the maps in script 6, this also needs to contain the county level maps shapefiles

 spp.csv
-  -- list of scientific names to lookup on NPS parks, **you can edit to add/remove/replace species to this list**
+  -- list of scientific names to lookup on NPS parks, **you can edit to add/remove/replace species in this list**

 target_NPS_parks.csv
   -- list of NPS parks, with additional information like projection to use for maps